x

 Can a higher federal funds rate actually cause lower mortgage rates?

 Yes.
-At some point in the cycle, the Federal Reserve will have lifted interest rates to a point where inflation and the economy will be expected to cool.
+At some point in a cycle, the Federal Reserve will have lifted interest rates to a point where inflation and the economy will be expected to cool.
 We saw this as recently as 2023; after the eleventh increase in the federal funds rate in over a little more than a 16-month period, economic growth slowed, labor markets cooled, inflation pressures waned and mortgage rates retreated from multi-decade highs, falling by more than a percentage point and a half from peak levels by the time the Fed cut rates in September 2024.

 The most recent episode of declining mortgage rates during the end of 2023 and start of 2024 also demonstrates this point.